Patagonia Torrentshell 3L Jacket

 Patagonia bills the Torrentshell as a “regular fit,” which we think is a fair designation.
 All in all, the jacket fit true to size with enough room to comfortably layer underneath without ever feeling overly restrictive or baggy.
 I’ve found that the armpit area of fitted shells can sometimes be uncomfortably tight with a midlayer jacket underneath, but that wasn’t the case with the Torrentshell.
 The neck area can be a little constricting if your midlayer has a hood, but this isn’t too surprising, as doubling up on hoods almost always feels awkward and bulky.
 And some might not love the slightly boxy cut, but again, this was great for layering and provided a versatile and accommodating all-around fit.

 Patagonia has been a long-time leader in sustainability practices among outdoor brands.
-In the case of the Torrentshell 3L Jacket, they use a 100-percent-recycled nylon ripstop face fabric, and all materials are bluesign-approved, meaning that they are safe for the environment, workers, and customers.
+In the case of the Torrentshell 3L Jacket, they use a 100-percent-recycled nylon ripstop face fabric and PU membrane that’s made with 13 percent bio-based content, and all materials are bluesign-approved, meaning that they are safe for the environment, workers, and customers.
 Finally, the Torrentshell is Fair Trade Certified sewn, which indicates that Patagonia put extra money into the jacket’s production to ensure that workers are compensated fairly and can fund community projects, healthcare programs, and more.
 There are areas for improvement—the DWR coating still utilizes PFCs, for example—but we appreciate Patagonia’s transparency in their supply chain.

 Other Versions of the Patagonia Torrentshell

 We tested the men’s version of the Patagonia Torrentshell 3L Jacket for this review, and there are a number of other variations in the lineup.
 For starters, the jacket is also available in a women’s version for the same price.
 The women’s Torrentshell 3L Jacket is lighter at 12.5 ounces and offered in different colorways, but otherwise, the two models have identical feature sets and overall constructions.
-In addition, Patagonia sells the Torrentshell in a men’s-specific pullover style ($129), as well as men’s and women’s pants ($119), insulated jackets ($299), and a women’s-specific, parka-length City Coat ($229).
-All versions share the H2No Performance Standard waterproofing, although the insulated Torrentshell jacket uses a 2-layer construction that’s a step down in waterproofing compared to the 3L models.
+In addition, Patagonia sells the Torrentshell in men’s pants ($119), a women’s-specific, parka-length City Coat ($229), and kids’ options including jackets, pants, and bibs.
+All versions share the 3-layer H2No Performance Standard waterproofing and similar sustainability measures.

 - Versatile fit that can easily accommodate layers underneath but doesn’t feel overly restrictive or bulky.